kennytilton/matrix/cljs/shadow/matrixrn/README.md

 # MatrixRN -- The Petri Dish
-Below is the read-me is from the original [rn-rf-shadow](https://github.com/PEZ/rn-rf-shadow) project from which this effort was cloned.
-It will help you run in different IDE stacks.
+Two scrolls down you will find [the read-me](https://github.com/kennytilton/matrix/blob/master/cljs/shadow/matrixrn/README.md#react-native-using-shadow-cljs-in-3-minutes) from the original [rn-rf-shadow](https://github.com/PEZ/rn-rf-shadow) project from which this effort was cloned.
+That will help you set up different IDE stacks.

 What follows are rough directions to help the early curious explore MatrixRN.

+## Petri dish?
-I call this the Petri dish because it is where I am cultivating MatrixRN. ie, It is not done yet.
-It seems done, but it will grow as we implement new RN sample projects.
-That may seem obvious, but in the case of React Native I am finding any given widget can bring surprises when first used from MatrixRN.
+I call this the Petri dish because it is where I am cultivating MatrixRN.
+It feels done, but it will grow as we implement new RN sample projects.
+That may seem obvious, but in the case of React Native I am finding that every widget brings surprises.
+MatrixRN will paper these over where possible, and grow with each papering.

-The good news is that we have needed just 150LOC to wrap ReactNative with Matrix, a truly reactive state manager which itself is more like 2000LOC.
-We have done this by letting RN be RN, leveraging state hooks to connect Matrix state change management with React re-rendering.
+The good news is that, so far, we have needed just 150LOC to wrap ReactNative with Matrix, a mature, truly reactive state manager that harkens back twenty-five years to its Common Lisp progenitor.
+We have done this by letting RN be RN, doing no more than using React state hooks to connect Matrix state change management with React rendering and events.

 ## Psst! re-frame?
-Put another way, `re-frame` is a sophisticated and proven UI/UX framework.
+`re-frame` is a sophisticated and proven UI/UX framework.
 So why MatrixRN?

-We will cover more in a Wiki write-up, but Matrix is simply an inside-out different approach to UIs.
-Where `re-frame` works by analytic desconstruction, Matrix works organically. `re-frame` asks us to break down an application problem into so many events, subscriptions, and effects.
+We will cover more in a Wiki write-up, but Matrix is quite simply an inside-out different approach to GUIs.
+Where `re-frame` works by analytic desconstruction, Matrix works organically. `re-frame` has us break down an application problem into so many events, subscriptions, and views.
 Matrix accepts the problem in its natural form.

-So...different approaches for different developers. `re-frame` suits those who enjoy seeing the structure of a problem laid out as so many `re-frame` artifacts orchestrated at run-time by the `re-frame` engine.
-Matrix suits those who want to code applications directly, in the image of the problems they solve.
+These different approaches will suit different developers. `re-frame` fits those who enjoy seeing the structure of a problem laid out as so many `re-frame` artifacts, neatly organized by type of artifact into different directories.
+Matrix suits those who want to code applications organically, in the image of the problems they solve.
+Events, dependencies, state change, and views are all co-located and largely transparent.

+More soon in a Wiki walk-through of these POC examples.

 ## Running the demo project
 In a terminal: